ocharles/blog/posts/2013-12-11-24-days-of-hackage-heist.md

-Already, we're seeing the ability to create abstractions in our templates, and we have the added bonus that we didn't have to learn a new syntax - we got to reuse our knowledge of XML, and only had to learn a few new semantics.
+Already, we're seeing the ability to create abstractions in our templates, and we have the added bonus that we didn't have to learn a new syntax - we got to reuse our knowledge of HTML, and only had to learn a few new semantics.

 The next part of `heist` is the `<apply>` tag, which can be used to insert the contents of one template into another template.
 Furthermore, this wrapper